HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 For most purposes `std::string` acts like a `std::vector` (it has `[]`, `.size()`, defaults to being empty rather than uninitialized, etc).

-But what's its element type?
+But what is its element type?

 If you try printing `my_name[0]`, `my_name[1]`, etc, you'll see that it prints the individual characters.